tgi-io/tgi-core/spec/README.md

 ```
 ## [&#9664;](#-session)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-workspace) &nbsp;User
 #### User Model
-<p>The User Model represents the user logged into the system.
-The library uses this for system access, logging and other functions.</p>
+The User Model represents the user logged into the system.
+The library uses this for system access, logging and other functions.

 #### CONSTRUCTOR
 &nbsp;<b><i>objects created should be an instance of User:</i></b>
 ```javascript